QuadCoderz/emily_musk/readme.md

-#added the auth related stuff.
+#added the auth and db related stuff.